sunnylinguist/sunnylinguist.github.io/index.md

       </p>

 My current research agenda,
-<strong>“Socially Contextualized Accentedness in Bilingual Speech”</strong>, is structured around: <br>
+<strong>Socially Contextualized Accentedness in Bilingual Speech</strong>, is structured around: <br>
 (1) the social and ideological implications of accentedness in bilingual communities, <br>
 (2) its extension into the AI era, where pronunciation technologies may reproduce or challenge existing linguistic hierarchies. <br>
 Details on ongoing and future projects can be found in the